-Choosing to make a report, file a formal complaint, and/or meet with the Title IX office after a report has been made, and deciding how to proceed, can be a process that unfolds over time.
-You have the agency at each step in the process to set the pace and make your own decisions about how best to proceed.
+Choosing to make a report, file a formal complaint, and/or meet with the Title IX Coordinator after a report or formal complaint has been made, and deciding how to proceed, can be a process that unfolds over time.
+You have the agency to set the pace and make your own decisions about how you want to proceed.
 For example, you do not have to decide whether to pursue formal conduct action or to name the other party/ies at the time of the report.
 Reporting does not mean you wish to pursue conduct charges - it may mean you would like help accessing resources and supportive measures.
-You do not have to pursue formal action to take advantage of the protective and remedial measures available to you.
+You do not have to pursue formal action to take advantage of the supportive measures available to you.
 The only exception to giving you complete agency is when there is a clear danger to you or the community.

 If you are in an emergency situation please call 24-hour law enforcement or Campus Safety who can respond immediately.

 If you would like to make a report, contact one of the following on-campus reporting options:

 These staff members are trained to help you decide on the next step.
 These on-campus reporting options are not exclusive of other reporting options (such as reporting to the police).
 Should you decide to pursue criminal action, the College will fully support and assist you in making a report to law enforcement agencies.